Minxing-Wang/GGJ-Game/README.md

 # GGJ-Game

-A game about the events that were triggered from using a simple microwave.
-2017 Global Game Jam Vancouver.
+Dank Microwave Simulator
+A game that we felt was too dangerous to released to our fellow participants in the 2017 Vancouver Game Jam.